 Now a software designer at Oracle, Hui knew just how to make life easier for Guardian Scholars students.
 He also heads Adopt-A-Family Bikes, a charity that distributes free bicycles to needy families throughout the Bay Area.
-Hui asked for the names, genders and heights of anyone in the program who needed a bicycle, then found a match for everyone.
+Hui asked for the names, genders, and heights of anyone in the program who needed a bicycle and then found a match for everyone.
 Since then, Adopt-A-Family Bikes has given more than 100 bicycles (along with helmets and knee pads) to Guardian Scholars participants.

 “When you’re a foster kid, every possession that you have is very valuable, and having a bicycle through my college years was very important to me because it allowed me to get to class and my job,” Hui says.
 “So being able to give that back to these kids now — it’s phenomenal.”